robyurkowski/skywalker/README.md

 This means that the command failed and you didn't specify an `on_failure` callback.
 You can stick a debugger inside of `run_failure_callbacks`, and get the failure exception as `self.error`.
-You can also reraise the exception to achieve a better result summary, but this was not done by default.
+You can also reraise the exception to achieve a better result summary, but this is not done by default, as you may also want to test error handling.

 **Now**, in version 3.0 and later, any command that does not receive a callable `on_failure` argument will raise any arguments it encounters during the process